ammolytics/projects/trickler/peripheral/README.md

 This portion of the Open Trickler is used to control the scale and trickler motor.
 It's designed to be run on a Raspberry Pi Zero W, but any similar system which supports Bluetooth may work, but I have not tested them.

+# IMPORTANT: Python Development Version - WORK IN PROGRESS

+The instructions below do not yet apply to this branch, which is being used to migrate from NodeJS to Python.

 # Instructions

 1. Download the latest SD card image: